ilcato/homebridge-fibaro-home-center/README.md

 Exclude one or more devices:
 + add id of this device in plugin settings and select display as: 'exclude'
-+ or use a specific user (not an admin one) and grant access to only the needed devices
++ or in Fibaro panel use a specific user (not an admin one) and grant access to only the needed devices
-+ or rename the device you want to exclude with an initial _ character.
++ or in Fibaro panel rename the device you want to exclude with an initial _ character.

-Warning: If you exclude the device, adding it again will require reconfiguration (assignment to a room, automations, etc.).
+Warning: If you exclude the device, adding it again may require reconfiguration (assignment to a room, automations, etc.).

 </details>

 <details>
 <summary><b>Scenes</b></summary>

-+ Any scene with a name that start with _ will be added to HomeKit as a momentary switch
++ Any scene with a name that start with _ (in Fibaro panel) will be added to HomeKit as a momentary switch
 + Switch name will be same as scene name but without the _.
 + Momentary switch means that it will turn off itself after a while.